Dallas County Clerk

-Our office only provides long form birth certificates for births that occurred in Dallas County this does not include the city limits of Dallas (Addison, Balch Springs, Carrollton, Cedar Hill, Cockrell Hill, Coppell, DeSoto.
+Long form birth certificates and death certificates are available for the following cities, (Addison, Balch Springs, Carrollton, Cedar Hill, Cockrell Hill, Coppell, DeSoto.
 Duncanville, Farmers Branch, Garland, Glenn Heights, Grand Prairie, Highland Park, Hutchins, Irving, Lancaster, Las Colinas, Mesquite, Richardson, Rowlett, Sachse, Seagoville, Sunnyvale, University Park, and Wilmer).

 ****If you were born within the City of Dallas city limits please contact the City Bureau of Vital Statistics at (214) 670-3248.

 The short (abstract) form birth certificate contains basic information.

 The short (abstract) form can be used to apply for a government issued ID, enrollment in school or sports, and for work related issues.
 When applying, please indicate the type of form you are requesting as no refunds will be issued.

 The following information is required:

 The above information is required by Statute Texas Administrative Code Sec.
 181.28 http://www.sos.state.tx.us/tac.
 Birth records are considered confidential information; therefore, all requirements must be met.
 If you are unable to meet the requirements, please contact the State Bureau of Vital Statistics in Austin.
 The toll-free phone number is

 Dallas County Clerk’s Office

 Records issued from the offices below are in abstract form only.
 If you need the long form birth certificate, you will need to request it form the State Bureau of Vital Statistics in Austin.

 Substations: Call for hours of operation and address.